rich-murphey/sqlx-actix-streaming/README.md

 this can significantly reduce latency compared to buffering the entire response before sending.

-In the /widgets HTTP API method:
+In the /widgets HTTP API method below:

 * sqlx::query_as!().fetch() is a borrowed stream of WidgetRecords.
 * RowStream::gen() converts it to an owned stream of WidgetRecords.
 * ByteStream::json_array() converts it to a text stream of a json array.
 * HttpResponse.streaming() streams it to the client.

-See example/src/widgets.rs for details of this method, as well as, other variations in the format of the response and the kind of record.

 ````rust
 #[derive(Serialize, FromRow)]